-In principle this paid work could include consultancy.
+In principle paid work could include consultancy.
 If you wish to engage in consultancy then you should seek your supervisor's permission.
 Clearly such consultancy must not conflict with the topic(s) of your DPhil or MSc(R) project, and must be acceptable to any sponsor of your full-time DPhil project.
 You are strongly advised to conduct such consultancy under the auspices, and with the support, of Oxford University Innovation Ltd (http://innovation.ox.ac.uk).

-On occasion, other than internships which are integral part of your DPhil programme (for example EPSRC DTP-CASE, iCASE and NPIF studentships), valuable opportunities may arise to take up an ad hoc internship (for example with an industrial company, business organisation or UK Government body).
+On occasion, other than internships which are an integral part of your DPhil programme (for example EPSRC DTP-CASE and iCASE studentships), valuable opportunities may arise to take up an ad hoc internship (for example with an industrial company, business organisation or UK Government body).

 If you are considering such an internship you will need the permission of your Responsible Supervisor and must consult with the DGS and your College at an early stage and before committing to the internship.
-For a single internship of up to 3 months that is clearly beneficial to your career development or your DPhil project, the Department normally will be supportive provided you have transferred status to DPhil and are progressing well with your DPhil project.
+For a single internship of up to 3 months that is clearly beneficial to your career development or indirectly to your DPhil project, the Department normally will be supportive provided you have transferred status to DPhil and are progressing well with your DPhil project.
+Only in exceptional circumstances will the Department approve either more than one internship or an internship of duration longer than three months.